 A breakout is a different procedure entirely to a missed approach procedure.
 Unlike a missed approach, pilots will be given instructions on breakout that will not conform to a standard track or level.
 Pilots will be instructed to turn immediately, climb or descend to routes and levels that maintain traffic and terrain clearance.

-In implementing PRM in the RWY 16 direction at Sydney, Airservices, has provided assurance that it will, consistent with the overriding concern for air safety, take action to limit the northern extent downwind leg and to minimise the length of time that aircraft maintain 3000ft.
-Additional training is being provided to controllers to meet these objectives.
+In implementing PRM in the runway 16 direction at Sydney, Airservices, has provided assurance that it will, consistent with the overriding concern for air safety, take action to limit the northern extent downwind leg and to minimise the length of time that aircraft maintain 3000ft.
+Controller training is designed to meet these objectives.
 It is essential that aircrew are aware of these objectives and assist by bearing in mind the following factors:

 Descent profile should be maintained in accordance with the distance to run to touchdown or the ‘base turn’ point notified by ATC.

 On a right circuit for a PRM approach to runway 16R, aircraft cannot be turned onto the base leg until they are at or near 3000ft.
+Likewise, a right circuit to runway 34R requires aircraft to be near 2000ft before a base turn.
 Controllers will provide information to pilots on the distance to run to the ideal base turn point.